GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 The evaluation of new nodes that should be mirrored is based on the entries in the `.aiida_mirror_log.json` file and the last time the `mirror` command was run.
 This information is used to construct a `QueryBuilder` instance that extracts the relevant nodes from the database.
-As this step is the very first one done in the code, and the query is executed using SQL, incremental mirroring for a small number of simulations should be quick, even for a large database.
+As this step is the very first one done in the code, and the query is executed using SQL, incremental mirroring for a small number of new simulations should be quick, even for a large database (TODO: add benchmark tests).
 The first time a large database is mirrored, however, depending on the number of nodes, might take a considerable amount of time, due to the many individual I/O operations to write the relevant files for each process.

 #### Customizing `verdi [group|profile] mirrror`